Marrying in the Caribbean: Destination Wedding Q&A

 Q. How do we know which area to choose?

-A. There are many ways to choose the ideal destination for your honeymoon, whether you're looking for someplace close and cheap, a lush terrain, lots of activities, or do-not-disturb seclusion.
+A. There are many ways to choose the ideal destination for your wedding, whether you're looking for someplace close and cheap, a lush terrain, lots of activities, or do-not-disturb seclusion.
 For a full breakdown of each area's unique charm, click here .
 But to get you started, here's a breakdown of five particularly wedding-worthy Caribbean islands.

 If you're looking for luxury resorts alive with local flavor on white sand beaches, check out Aruba.